FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Experiment

-Three groups of ablation experiments are conducted on these bin-picking scenes to evaluate the effectiveness of VDM and ASM in FPCC-Net.
-A new metric, AP with an IoU threshold of 0.75, is added to explain the results.
-The three experiments are explained below: \begin{enumerate} \item VDM and ASM are removed, so no weights are added to compute the embedded feature loss $L_{EF}$. \item Only VDM is used in loss $L_{EF}$. \item Both VDM and ASM are adopted in loss $L_{EF}$. \end{enumerate} Table \ref{table:ablation} shows that the performance of the first experiment is the worst among the three groups of experiments.
-The two weight matrices improve the ability of network to distinguish the 3D point cloud features.
+Four ablation experiments are conducted on the bin-picking scenes to evaluate the effectiveness of VDM and ASM in FPCC-Net.
+Precision and recall with an IoU threshold of 0.5 is added to interpret the results.
+Four groups for this ablation experiments are explained below: \begin{enumerate} \item VDM and ASM are removed, that is to say, no weights are added to compute the embedded feature loss $L_{\rm{EF}}$. \item Only VDM is used in loss $L_{\rm{EF}}$. \item Only ASM is used in loss $L_{\rm{EF}}$. \item Both VDM and ASM are adopted in loss $L_{\rm{EF}}$. \end{enumerate} Table \ref{table:ablation} shows that the performance of the first group is the worst among the four experiments and two weight matrices improve the ability of the network to extract distinctive features of the 3D point cloud.
+The result indicates that the two weight matrices we designed are reasonable.
+VDM makes FPCC-Net do not need to care about the feature distance of points with too large Euclidean distance.
+ASM reduce the network's focus on point pairs whose two points are boundary points.